awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-deploying.md

 #### [ General ]
    + **Deployment name**\.
 Enter a unique application name for your deployment\.
    + **Simple Notification Service \(SNS\) topic ARN \(Optional\)**\.
 Specify an SNS topic where AWS Launch Wizard can send notifications and alerts\.
 For more information, see the [https://docs.aws.amazon.com/sns/latest/dg/welcome.html](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.
+   + **CloudWatch application monitoring \(Optional\)**\.
+Select the checkbox to set up monitors and automated insights for your deployment using CloudWatch Application Insights\.
+For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-application-insights.html)\.

 ------
 #### [ Connectivity ]